FreemanLX/IntegrateOS/README.md

     	3. Fixed minor bugs and visual.

 Possible bug:\
-        It exists a possibility, if you choose esd option in Windows Setup, the installation fails.
+        It exists a possibility when you choose the esd option, the installation fails.
 If it's true I will fix in the next release.